Svideo-pp/Automatic-scoring-system-for-subjective-questions/README.md

 You can find more detailed instructions in each model file.

 ## Updates
 Aug.
-31, 2021: Upload USE model based scoring system
+31, 2021: Upload USE model based scoring system (DEPRECATED)

 Sep.
 14, 2021: Upload Roberta model based scoring system

+Oct.
+26, 2021: Finish the test of roberta model on linux vm, upload docker image for pulling

 ## Todo ⏰
 - [x] Build a scoring system based on the USE model